-Verse of the Week: John 16:33 – “I have told you all this so that you may have peace in me.
-Here on earth you will have many trials and sorrows.
-But take heart, because I have overcome the world.”
+Verse of the Week: I have told you these things, so that in me you may have peace.
+In this world you will have trouble.
+But take heart!
+I have overcome the world. – John 16:33